rieckpil/progmot/content/blog/one-year-course-release.md

 toc: false
 ---

-Post Course Launch - Learnings After One Year

-Running the first paid online course for a year
+Learnings From Selling My First Paid Online Course For a Year

 It's been a year since I've launched my first paid online course.
-There's a lot of things I've learned the long the way and mistakes I've made.
+There's a lot of things I've learned along the long the way and mistakes I've made.

-This article gives you an in-depth overview about my technical setup, the way I've planned, recorded, my sales and marketing efforts.
+This article gives you an in-depth overview about this journey, my technical setup, the way I've planned, recorded, my sales and marketing efforts.

-Continue reading to learn about my journey, mistakes and things I would have done differently.
+Background: On [my main blog](https://rieckpil.de/) I'm creating content about Java, Testing, Spring Boot and AWS.
+In August 2020, I launched my first paid online course: the Testing Spring Boot Applications Masterclass.
+This online course is an in-depth resources for deploying Spring Boot applications with more confidence thanks to an excellent test suite.
+The course discusses various recipes and trips & tricks to test real-world Spring Boot applications.

-DISCLAIMER: All the linked tools are in use and I paid the price to figure out which one fits perfect (for me).
-I'll get a small cut if you decide to use them.
+DISCLAIMER: Finding out the right tools and software was quite an effort.
+The marked links (*) are affiliate links.
+All the linked tools are in use, and I paid the price (mostly time) to figure out which one fits perfect (for me).
+I get a small cut if you decide to buy them via one of these links.

+Let's get started.

 ## The Initial Strategy

+I've been writing blog articles for over three years.
+There wasn't any clear direction as I wrote about several Java Framework.

+I had no niche topic yet.

+Over the years, I found my niche by blogging more and more about the same topic: testing Spring Boot applications.

+After writing `text/plain` for some years, the next natural step is to record a first video.

+I gave it a shot and uploaded a video on YouTube.
+The audio was suboptimal, but it was a big step out of the comfort zone.
+I got to know what it takes to record and edit nice-looking videos.

+A little bit of my blogging history bef

+The [first blog article](https://rieckpil.de/summary-of-the-container-conf-2017/) was published in November 2017.

+I uploaded my [first video on YouTube](https://www.youtube.com/watch?v=GM5ftYM_W90) in May 2019.

+End of 2019 I also reached the milestone of 100 published articles on my site.

+I've been writing articles and creating YouTube videos for quite a range of topics for the Java ecosystem.
+Many of them where learnings at work or hands-on tutorials that I wish I had access to when I learned a new technology (especially Java EE).

+I never started with the intent to create a online course on top of my blogging efforts.
+In the last two years I discovered my own content niche and focussed more on this instead of serving all Java developers: Testing Spring Boot applications.

+The benefit of this niche is that almost nobody talks about testing in their articles.
+They showcase shiny new features or tools but nearly never tackle the testing part.
+That's quite frustrating if you want to apply their ideas to your project at work.
+You copy the relevant sections, making sure it compiles, and are then standing before all wall.

+You know ahead that your colleagues will ask the question as soon as you want to integrate your code changes: "Where are the (damn) tests?".

+After creating some articles for this niche, I discovered that there's almost no online course that teaches this topic in a comprehensive manner and using real-world example.

+Everyone can test the `add` method of a `MyCalculator` class.
+But how to write an end-to-end test for a modern frontend that involves a OIDC login, database access and fetching data from REST API in the background?

+That was my central
 Develop a real-world course application.
 Enhance it with an excellent test suite and talk about it.

-And with real-world I mean a sophisticated application that connects to various infrastructure componenents.
-This is where it becomes tricky.
-Everyone can test the `add` method of a `MyCalculator` class.
-But how to write a end-to-end test that involves a OIDC Login, database access and REST API call to a remote system?
+And with real-world I mean a sophisticated application that connects to various infrastructure components.
+This is where testing becomes tricky.

-There isn't much content out there that talks about testing.
-All those articles that talk about shiny new technology and tools to develop applications rarely touch this topic.

-That's not helpful at all.
-You visit such a article, copy the interesting parts to apply it to your project at work ...

-and now, what?

-How do I now test this?

 I strongly believe that as soon as you have the knowledge about the different tools & libraries and recipes at hand, testing become joyful.